Drive to the Namib Desert

 After breakfast you will incorporate your transfer into a game drive, as you drive slowly east through the park stopping at numerous waterholes along the way.
 The first stop is Okaukuejo, pay your entry fee and then your free to spend the day seeking out the game.
 If you take it slowly you will reach the Halali Resort in time for lunch, it's a great half way stop.
 After more game viewing in the afternoon, you can exit via the eastern gate and make your way to Mushara Bush Camp in time to unpack and freshen up before pre-dinner drinks.
 Tomorrow you can take your time exploring more of this vast national park, you can't get bored with so many animals around.
 You can opt to take advantage of the professionals, and join one of the lodge's guided game drives (optional extra) and pick up some tips from the experts.

-Making the most of your last day, it's an early start with a quick snack before heading out on your morning activity which will be to visit the AfriCat Foundation or a drive in the game reserve.
+Making the most of your last day, we'd suggest an early start with a quick snack before heading out on an morning activity such as visiting the AfriCat Foundation or a drive in the game reserve.
 Afterwards, return to the lodge for a hearty Namibian breakfast before saying goodbye.
 The drive back to Windhoek is about 4 hours, where you will return your vehicle at the airport before connecting with your flight home.
-Your 15 day Namibian adventure has come to an end although we are sure you will be re-living the memories for years to come.
+Your Namibian adventure has come to an end although we are sure you will be re-living the memories for years to come.

 Call: 01473 890499